januszgrze/bitcoinrollups/blogs/rollups-basically/sequencers-basically.md

 *Currently in draft*

 Sequencers are the role that build blocks in rollups.
-They take transactions from rollup users, determine the ordering of those transactions in a rollup block, and then send the block to the executor to be executed in that given ordering.
+They take transactions from rollup users, determine the ordering of those transactions in a rollup block, and then send the block to the executor to be executed in the given order.

 So block producers...?